Information about Prasugrel

 Frequently asked questions for Prasugrel

-Q. is Prasugrel a blood thinner?
+Q. Is Prasugrel a blood thinner?

-Q. What is Prasugrel?
+Q. What should I avoid while taking Prasugrel?